 The Lawyers' Committee for Civil Rights Under Law, a nonpartisan, nonprofit organization, was formed in 1963 at the request of President John F. Kennedy to involve the private bar in providing legal services to address racial discrimination.
 The principal mission of the Lawyers' Committee is to secure, through the rule of law, equal justice under law.

-If you are a talented professional who wants to use your skills, hard work, and expertise to further the cause of civil rights and civil justice, please considering applying for a career at the Lawyers' Committee.
+If you are a talented professional who wants to use your skills, hard work, and expertise to further the cause of civil rights and civil justice, please consider applying for a career at the Lawyers' Committee.

 Lawyers’ Committee is an equal opportunity employer with a standing policy of nondiscrimination.
 This means that all qualified persons are accorded an equal opportunity for employment or promotion without regard to actual or perceived race, religion, color, national origin, ancestry, disability, medical condition, marital status, sex, age, sexual orientation, gender identity or expression, family responsibility, personal appearance, genetic information, matriculation, or political affiliation.